 Research and pursue opportunities for use of other reader board signs around town.
 (Note: the high school’s reader board doesn’t display public announcements).
 In 2012, Lewis & Clark and Lube Alley posted on their reader boards.

-Confirm use of US Bank pagoda dates

 May:

 Publicize application forms available for Grants & Special Projects (check with Grants Committee, this can happen later in the year or not at all depending upon the budget progress)